I own an 85-litre backpack. Well, technically it’s 70 litres with a 15-litre daypack, but same difference.

-By comparison, Easyjet varies from £12-22 if you book online and goes up to £35 if you wait til you get to the counter.
+By comparison, Easyjet varies from £12-22 if you book online and goes up to £35 if you wait until you get to the counter.

 Carry on only means less time at the airport

-Everyone is so automated now that I can check in, print my boarding pass, and show up at the airport just in time to get to the gate for boarding.
-There no need to spends hours and hours waiting to board a flight anymore.
+Everything is so automated now that I can check in, print my boarding pass, and show up at the airport just in time to get to the gate for boarding.
+There is no need to spend hours and hours waiting to board a flight anymore.

-I love travelling carry on only because when I get off the plane, I breeze past the baggage carousels and the people who insist on standing right next to them, blocking the way for people who’s bags are actually there.
+I love travelling carry on only because when I get off the plane, I breeze past the baggage carousels and the people who insist on standing right next to them, blocking the way for people whose bags are actually there.

-If you’re check in bag gets lost, and it does happen, you’ll be spending a lot of time trying to locate it.
+If you’re check-in bag gets lost, and it does happen, you’ll be spending a lot of time trying to locate it.
 Carry on only means no worries with this!

-Seriously, you can get some awesome carry on luggage options these days, and unless you’re going overseas for a super long trip that goes over multiple seasons, or moving abroad, you probably don’t need to check in luggage.
+Seriously, you can get some awesome carry on luggage options these days, and unless you’re going overseas for a super long trip that goes over multiple seasons or moving abroad, you probably don’t need to check in luggage.

 But what will I wear?!
 I can hear you say.

-Well, it’s all in the planning and the packing, and having the right gear.
+Well, it’s all in the planning and the packing and having the right gear.